 Climate change is likely to affect the pattern of some disasters in the Pacific, and therefore the organisations and systems involved in disaster response.
-The aim of this research was to provide recommendations to policy makers and practitioners in the Pacific and Australian disaster response sectors on current adaptive capacity of Pacific island countries to climate related disasters (e.g. tropical cyclones), and identify the resources, policies and systems needed in the coming years to enhance this capacity.
+The aim of this research was to provide recommendations to policy makers and practitioners in the Pacific and capacity.
 A further aim was to inform improved planning and more effective response through analysis of the Australian disaster response system and related organisations' capacity, role and obligations to assist Pacific island countries (PICs) in times of disaster.